bsamseth/.emacs.d/README.md

 $ cd ~ && git clone https://github.com/bsamseth/.emacs.d
 $ cd .emacs && ./install.sh
 ```
-Note that this might take some time as it need to also download third-party repositories (see [.gitmodule](.gitmodule)).
+Note that this might take some time as it need to also download third-party repositories (see [.gitmodules](.gitmodules)).

 Note also that all configuration related to org-mode will not be loaded.
 For this to happen you will need to
-add/change certain paths in the [elisp/orgmode_config.el](org-mode configuration).
+add/change certain paths in the [org-mode configuration](elisp/orgmode_config.el).
 Then the line
 ```
 (load-library "orgmode_config")
 ```